HnDK0/VWN-Xray-Management-Panel/README.md

 Sets `CPUWeight=200` and `Nice=-10` for xray, xray-reality, xray-vision, and nginx.
 Sets `CPUWeight=20` for `user.slice` (SSH sessions, background scripts).

+## 🛡️ DNS Leak Prevention

+If a DNS test shows your server's DNS, it means the client (phone/PC) is not resolving domains locally.

+**What to do:**
+In your application's DNS settings, change **Domain Strategy** to `UseIP`, `IPv4_only`, or `IPIfNonMatch`.

+**Important:**
+After changing this setting, make sure the application has working DNS servers configured.
+This forces the client to send a ready-made IP to the server, completely hiding the system DNS servers.

 ## Tunnels (items 6–8)

 All tunnels support **Global / Split / OFF** modes.
 Applied to WS, Reality, and Vision configs simultaneously.